 For questions concerning your lease, your IHP unit, and policies of your building, please contact the property manager of your building.

-For more information about recertification, rent, and other issues related to the Inclusionary Housing Program, please contact Mark Donahue at 617/349-4642 or firstname.lastname@example.org or call 617/349-4622.
+For more information about recertification, rent, and other issues related to the Inclusionary Housing Program, please contact Emily Salomon at firstname.lastname@example.org or call 617/349-4622.